ZeeyN/datagrid/readme.md

 - Create button allows you to create a record.
 - Edit button lets you to edit a record (only one record at time).
 - Delete is for deleting records.
 You can delete as more as you want.
-- Export button exporting records, that you choose to result.txt file(Location: datagrid/result/result.txt).
+- Export button exporting records, that you choose to result.txt file(Location: datagrid\result\result.txt).
 - Info button redirects you here.